Sports, Orthopedic and Emergency Imaging Fellowship

 Memorial Hermann-Texas Medical Center (TMC) is a 1082-bed tertiary care facility with an emphasis in trauma care and transplant surgery.
 Memorial Hermann is the primary teaching hospital for UT Houston Medical School.

 In early 2007, Memorial Hermann opened an outpatient medical plaza within the very busy Texas Medical Center, including a dedicated Outpatient Imaging Center.
 The imaging center is self-contained, with both 1.5T and 3T MRI, CT, US, mammographic, radiographic, fluoroscopic and nuclear medicine facilities on site.
 The outpatient center itself is home to multiple specialties, including orthopedics, rheumatology, and general medicine.
 The clinical Sports Medicine Institute is currently undergoing a dramatic expansion, with significant increase number of dedicated orthopedic specialists who specialize in the care of high-end sports athletes, as well as joint replacement, physical therapy, and general orthopedics.
 We are looking forward to the continually expanding educational opportunities this will provide, including continued increases in both imaging and interventional procedures.
+The inpatient facility of the main hospital has a full gamut of multiple MRIs, CTs, interventional suites, ultrasound and fluoroscopy, providing exposure to the inpatient population.

 The Memorial Hermann Texas Medical Center Emergency Center is one of the busiest Level 1 Trauma Centers in the country, being one of only two Level 1 Trauma Centers in a region of 9 million people.
 Memorial Hermann is also the only Level 1 Trauma Center in the region with a helipad, accepting critical patients from within a 150 mile radius.

-The Sports, Orthopedic and Emergency Imaging Fellowship Coordinator
+Sports, Orthopedic and Emergency Imaging Fellowship Coordinator

 6431 Fannin Street, MSB 2.130B